Hard Work and Plain Living (艰苦奋斗, 勤俭节约)

 • Organizing.
 Many areas need more organization, ask if you want ideas.

 • Signage.
 There is a big need for figuring out what signage is needed and then creating the signage to guide people through the use of the Alpaca Playhouse.
 We also need a few big “Alpaca Playhouse” signs.
+You can use the Glowforge CNC to make big signs.

 • Building / Construction - lots of plans here: